Explore Indonesia

 Address: Jakarta

-Most South East Asian capitals have a backpacker area.
-This one is grubbier than most.
-Plopped in an unremarkable part of downtown it is thick with travel agencies and guesthouses.
-A few bars with live music cater to the travel crowd.
-The cheapest guesthouses are bare to say the least and it is worth extra money to rent a nicer room.
+Most South East Asian capitals have a backpacker area, and Jakarta's Jalan Jaksa district is grubbier than most.
+Plopped in an unremarkable part of downtown, it is thick with travel agencies, laundromats, currency exchange offices and guesthouses.
+A few bars and live music venues cater to the travel crowd.
+The cheapest guesthouses are bare to say the least, and it is perhaps worth spending the extra money on renting a nicer room.
+Jalan Jaksa is a good place to stay if you want to spend as little as possible on accommodation in Jakarta, but don't expect to get much real local flavour.

 Jayapura